The Diffusion Geometry of Fibre Bundles: Horizontal Diffusion Maps: Introduction

 We note that the idea of studying diffusion processes and random walks on an ``augmentation'' of the original data set, or extracting information from pairwise structural correspondences between sample points, has appeared elsewhere as well, in several distinct fields (e.g. shape collection analysis~\cite{Kim12FuzzyCorr}, manifold alignment~\cite{WangMahadevan2009}, and neurogeometry~\cite{Boscain2014}).
 To our knowledge, HDM is the first theoretical framework that provides the mathematical and statistical foundation for these research directions; in particular, like diffusion maps, HDM enables decoupling the probabilistic treatment of sampling from the geometry of the data set.

-This paper is organized as follows: Section~\ref{sec:formulation} formulates the problem and discusses the meaning of the \emph{fibre bundle assumption}; Section~\ref{sec:algorithm} describes the algorithmic construction; Section~\ref{sec:utm_finite_sampling} focuses on the finite sampling theory of HDM on unit tangent bundles; Section~\ref{sec:autogm} shows some numerical experiments; finally we conclude with a brief discussion and propose potentially interesting directions for future work.
-Note that even though the tangent bundle setting considered in Section~\ref{sec:utm_finite_sampling} is closely related with VDM, the construction of HDM nevertheless differs essentially from VDM; we shall elaborate on this below.
+The rest of this paper is organized as follows: Section~\ref{sec:formulation} formulates the problem and discusses the \emph{fibre bundle assumption}; Section~\ref{sec:algorithm} describes the algorithmic construction; Section~\ref{sec:infin-gener} contains the main technical results of this paper, several explicit calculations on some concrete examples of fibre bundles with totally geodesic fibres, along with a numerical example on $\mathrm{SO(3)}$ to validate the theoretical findings; finite sampling results and applications to biological shape analysis problems will be pursued in Section~\ref{sec:finite-sampl-results} and Section~\ref{sec:autogm}, respectively; Section~\ref{sec:conlusion} concludes with a brief discussion and propose potentially interesting directions for future work.
+The differential geometry concepts essential for developing the theoretical framework, as well as technical proofs of the main results, are postponed to the appendices.